Daniel Bear Davis

 Diana Lara is a teacher, choreographer and dancer from Honduras.
 She graduated from the choreography program of the Center for Research and Choreography at the Mexican Institute of Fine Arts and from the Somatic Research and Participatory Arts program at Moving On Center in Oakland.
 In 2011, she graduated from the Embodied Developmental Movement and Yoga program offered by the School of Body Mind Centering.
 Diana teaches dance based on somatic principles for women recuperating from drug abuse and domestic violence at Purple Moon Dance Project, and yoga for elders at Bernal Heights Neighborhood Center.
 Since 1995, she has danced and choreographed for contemporary dance groups in Mexico and Honduras, participating in festivals in Mexico and Central America.
 She currently works as an independent artist developing projects based in the exploration of somatic elements and improvisation with performers in the San Francisco Bay Area and in Mexico.

-Rajendra Serber was born in San Franciso and has presented choreography for stage and screen in his hometown and internationally.
-His work has been nominated for Isadora Duncan Awards and a Lester Horton Dance Award.
-As a performer he has collaborated with many wonderful artists including Scott Wells, The Residents, and Sara Shelton Mann.
+Rajendra Serber has had the privilege of collaborating with many wonderful artists including Sara Shelton Mann, Scott Wells and The Residents.
 He was born the same year as Contact Improvisation and grew up wrestling as a playful and loving practice.
 Starting with his father, who was a national wrestling champion in Argentina.
-Since that time he has studied a variety of physical and energetic forms: Contact Improvisation, Release Technique, Alexander Technique, and Chi Gung.
+Since that time he has studied a variety of physical and energetic forms, including Contact Improvisation, Release Technique, and Chi Gung.
 Some of his teachers have been Anna Halprin, Nita Little, Simone Forte, and Daniel Lepkoff.
-He is one of the organizers of the West Coast Contact Improvisation JAM (June 29 – July 3, wcciJAM.org).
-For films, teaching schedule and more see RJNDR.NET.
+Rajendra has been teaching Contact Improvisation since 1999.
+For the past 3 year he as been one the organizers of the West Coast Contact Improvisation JAM (wcciJAM.org) As a director and performer his work has been presented at venues in San Francisco, Seattle, Los Angeles, New York, Berlin and Paris.
+For more information see RJNDR.NET.

 Ronja Ver is a lover, explorer, performer and teacher of Contact Improvisation.
 Since 2000 she has taught both at festivals and in the academia, e.g. Freiburg Festival in Germany, American Dance Festival, Theater Academy in Helsinki, Prescott College, AZ, Hollins University, VA, Earthdance, MA, the West Coast CI Festival, and most recently she gave a week long intensive at the Finnish Contact festival Skiing On Skin.
 She has studied and worked with Contact Improvisation originators Steve Paxton and Nancy Stark Smith, and is much inspired by the continuous investigation of the form.
 Although technical, her classes offer an environment of learning that encourages improvisation, and supports the dancers in finding their own vocabulary within the dance.
 She loves to jam, which for her represents the heart of Contact Improvisation.
 When not dancing Contact, Ronja is kept busy with one year old Ainara, as well as dancing for Scott Wells and Dancers, Avy K Productions, and in other creative collaborations.
 Find out more about her at www.ronjaver.com